dsinibaldi77/getting-and-cleaning-data/README.md

 The code explain step-by-step the transformations executed to clean up the initial data.

 CodeBook.md contains the data dictionary for the final data frame HAR required.

+features_info.md explain the technical column of HAR data frame listed in CodeBook.md